 The most important factor when it comes to buying any sapphire is its color and the same stands true for teal sapphires.
-Color is a matter of subjection, but we can tell you that mermaid sapphires with its perfect ratio are just exquisite.
-If they happen to exhibit the color changing phenomenon in different lights, their value increases marginally.
+Color is a matter of subjection, but we can tell you that mermaid sapphires with their perfect ratio are just exquisite.
+If they happen to exhibit the color-changing phenomenon in different lights, their value increases marginally.

-Mermaid sapphires form the creme-dela-creme of teal sapphires and rarely come with large inclusions that are visible to the naked eye.
-So if you are going to have to look through a jeweller’s loupe to spot inclusions, you have got yourself a great piece!
+Mermaid sapphires form the creme-de-la-creme of teal sapphires and rarely come with large inclusions that are visible to the naked eye.
+So if you are going to have to look through a jeweler’s loupe to spot inclusions, you have got yourself a great piece!
 Then again, if you think inclusions make your teal sapphire look exotic and unique, go for it!

 In mermaid sapphires, we recommend our buyers to go for a classic brilliantly cut round or oval.
 However, there is no absolute rule that you shouldn’t invest in any other unique cut.
 Just follow a few ground rules: